agkozak/polyglot/README.md

     . /path/to/polyglot.sh

-Although no framework is required, a shim (`polyglot.plugin.zsh`) is provided to help with certain `zsh` frameworks.
+Although no framework is required, a shim (`polyglot.plugin.zsh`) is provided to help with certain Zsh frameworks.

 ## Local and Remote Sessions